alukan/YouTube-playlists/README.md

 ```

 Remember to use 2 terminals, one for back-end and one for front-end.
 Back-end should be already started when starting front-end.

+## Features:

+- Search for a videos
+- Create a playlist of youtube videos
+- Check if a playlist exists
+- Check playlist's videos
+- Add a video to a playlist from search
+- Remove a playlist
+- Find user's playlists
+- Create private playlists
+- Automatically play next video in a playlist